2019 Eastern Samar earthquake

-The 2019 Eastern Samar Earthquake struck the islands of Visayas in the Philippines on April 23, 2019 at 1:37:51 PM(PHT).It had a moment magnitude of 6.5 and a local magnitude of 6.2 with a max intensity of VI based on the PHIVOLCS Earthquake Intensity Scale(PEIS).
+The 2019 Eastern Samar Earthquake struck the islands of Visayas in the Philippines on April 23, 2019, at 1:37:51 p.m.
+(PST).
+It had a moment magnitude of 6.5 (Mww 6.4 by USGS) and a local magnitude of 6.2 with a max intensity of VI based on the PHIVOLCS earthquake intensity scale (PEIS).
 The epicenter was in San Julian, Eastern Samar and the hypocenter was at a depth of 64 km(~39.76 mi).
 As of April 30, 2019 there were 172 aftershocks ranging from magnitudes of 1.6 to 4.6.
-The earthquake injure 48 people and damaged about 245 homes.
+The earthquake injured 48 people and damaged about 245 homes.

 Eastern Samar is located near an active subduction zone, the Philippine trench, where the Philippine Sea plate subducts beneath the Sunda plate, and movement along the trench is what caused the earthquake.

 The earthquake struck less than a day after another magnitude 6.1 earthquake in Luzon, but it was found that these earthquakes were unrelated.

-Geography of the Philippines
+Geography

 The Visayas Islands are located in the central part of the Philippines consisting of seven main islands that make up its land.
 Their topography is full of tall mountains and large plains that provide the cultivation of sugarcane and rice.
 Their location in the Visayas sea provides fishing opportunities for the island to obtain more food in a sustainable way.
 Common produce also grown here includes maize, coconuts, bananas, tobacco, and various root crops.

 The location of these islands is one of the most seismically active due to the subduction zones the Philippines sits on.
 The multiple trenches indicate the many subduction zones around the Philippines creating these large magnitude earthquakes.
-The Philippines itself is right next to the Philippine Sea plate that is subducting underneath the Sunda Plate on the Eastern shore of the country.
+The Philippines itself is right next to the Philippine Sea plate that is subducting underneath the Sunda plate on the Eastern shore of the country.

-Earthquake Details
+Earthquake

 Mainshock

 Although the earthquake happened a day after an earlier earthquake struck Luzon, the state agency has stated that the Visayas earthquake is unrelated to the prior earthquake.
 The Visayas earthquake was determined to be caused by the movement of the Philippine Trench.
 The movement at the trench was specifically the Philippine Sea plate subducting below the neighboring plate, releasing seismic energy.

 There was no tsunami because the earthquake occurred on land and deep underground.
 Forty-eight people were injured, most of them slightly by falling objects, and slight damage was reported near the epicenter.
 The Leyte Provincial Capitol in Tacloban sustained damage which led to the provincial government abandoning the building in May 2019, with the intention of converting the building into a museum.

-“It was really very strong. at first it was moderate until 5 seconds it appears to be every infrastructure are shaking, including the basketball court that was beside our house, and even while running outside the house to look for safer ground. i myself can”- English translation of someone who was in Calbayog, reporting what was felt during the earthquake in their location.
+“It was really very strong. at first it was moderate until 5 seconds it appears to be every infrastructure are shaking, including the basketball court that was beside our house, and even while running outside the house to look for safer ground. i myself can"- English translation of someone who was in Calbayog, reporting what was felt during the earthquake in their location.